Sponge Bathing your Baby

 - Wash your hands before you start.
 Use soap and water.
 This will help prevent the spread of germs.

 - Place a towel on a flat surface.
 Place your baby on the towel.
 Never leave your baby alone during a sponge bath, even for a few minutes.
-If you must leave the room, wrap your baby in a towel and take him with you.
+If you must leave the room, wrap your baby in a towel and take him or her with you.